Saanity69xd/SaanityBot/README.md

                        §kbemotes (channel)    | Brings you to the Kunszgbot-Website where you can see all ffz/bttv emotes that ever got removed/added
-                       §ytsearch (text)       | Searches for a youtube video §twitchsearch          | Searches for a twitch stream §twittersearcg         | Searches for a twitter user
+                       §ytsearch (text)       | Searches for a youtube video §twitchsearch          | Searches for a twitch stream §twittersearch         | Searches for a twitter user